 The plants which require more exposure to light than its duration are called long-day plants (LDP).
 For example – Radish, Spinach, Sugar beet etc.

 Those plants which require less exposure to light than its duration are called short-day plants (SDP).For example- Sunflower, Rice, Soybeans, Tobacco, etc.

 Plants in which the flowering occur irrespective of the day lengths are called day-neutral plants (DNP).
 For example- Pea plants, Sunflower, Tomatoes, etc.

 Scientists worldwide use photoperiodism for the classification and location analysis of plants.
-Plants which are long day plants, such as chrysanthemums, hibiscus, petunias, and spinach, can never be found where the length of the day is less.
+Long day plants, such as chrysanthemums, hibiscus, petunias, and spinach, can never be found where the length of the day is less.
 Similarly, short-day plants, such as cotton, spinach, rice, and sugarcane are not typically found where the length of the night is less.